Beyhadh Spoiler: Saanjh Escapes Maya’s ‘Mayajaal’; Check Out Inside Pics Of Arjun-Saanjh’s Wedding

 Sumeet shared another picture snapped with Kushal Tandon and Aneri Vajani and wrote, "vry1n is ready!!
 R u guys?"

 Will Arjun and Saanjh get married?
-Will Maya accept failure?
+Will Maya accept her failure?
 Stay locked to this space for the latest updates of the show...